Are you wondering what kind of fish you should be going for when spearfishing? Read on to learn about the best fish.

 Your wetsuit is protection from the cold waters and sharp objects.
 Sharp things abound in the water.
 Corral, rocks, and broken glass is just as dangerous as jellyfish.

-Use an anti-fogging dive mask and high-quality snorkel.
+Use an anti-fogging dive mask and a high-quality snorkel.
 A flimsy snorkel gets in your way as you swim and hunt.

 Your spear is the most important tool for a spearfisher.
 Pole spears and 2-band wooden spear guns are good for beginners.